Before you can fly your plane you need to arm it. Arming the aircraft before flight has two purposes:

 Reasons for refusing to arm¶

 When the autopilot refuses to arm it sends a STATUSTEXT MAVLink message to the GCS explaining why it is refusing.
-The possible reasons why the autopilot can refuse to arm are:
+Some possible reasons why the autopilot can refuse to arm are (See the Pre-Arm Safety Checks topic for more information):

 - barometer not healthy.
 This is very rare.
 If it happens repeatedly then you may have a barometer hardware fault.